api-platform/docs/getting-started/api.md

-# Creating your first API with API Platform
+# Creating your first API with API Platform, in 5 minutes

 In this tutorial, we will create a typical blog application with API Platform.
+And it will take us less than 5 minutes to create the API, promised!

-If you are in a hurry, a demo is available online and all sources created during this tutorial are available on GitHub:
+All sources created during this tutorial are available on GitHub:

 * the blog API : [demo](https://api-platform-demo-blog-api.herokuapp.com) (we recommend to browse it with [Postman](http://getpostman.com))
   / [sources](https://github.com/dunglas/blog-api)